sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>follow not [personal] inclination, lest you not be just

 >Tension is who you think you should be.
 Relaxation is who you are.

 >Defend where there is no attack